syncfusion-content/blazor-docs/blazor/toolbar/accessibility.md

 ---
 layout: post
 title: Accessibility in Blazor Toolbar Component | Syncfusion
-description: Checkout and learn here all about Accessibility in Syncfusion Blazor Toolbar component and much more.
+description: Checkout and learn here all about accessibility in Syncfusion Blazor Toolbar component and much more.
 platform: Blazor
 control: Toolbar
 documentation: ug